 Starting in Newcastle, the course takes in the iconic Tyne Bridge, goes through Gateshead passing the famous international athletics stadium and finishes in the coastal town of South Shields.
-Live music, on course refreshment and thousands of cheering supporters will keep you motivated every step of the way.
+Live music, on-course refreshments and thousands of cheering supporters will keep you motivated every step of the way.

-Many world class athletes have taken on the challenge including local international and winner of the very first race, Mike McLeod as well as some of the most famous names in distance running; Paula Radcliffe and Haile Gebrselassie – a new course record was set in 2011 when Kenyan Martin Mathathi stormed to victory in Just 59 minutes and 27 seconds.
+Many world class athletes have taken on the challenge including local international and winner of the very first race, Mike McLeod as well as some of the most famous names in distance running; Paula Radcliffe and Haile Gebrselassie.
+The course record was set in 2011 when Kenyan Martin Mathathi stormed to victory in just 59 minutes and 27 seconds.

 The Bupa Great North Run is not only part of the cultural fabric of the North East, but has touched lives across the UK and around the world – last year's event saw runners from over 40 different countries taking part.

 Many choose to run to raise money for causes close to their hearts and in the last 30 years the event has helped runners raise millions of pounds for charities and worthy ventures.

 Whether you choose to run to raise money, complete a personal challenge or as part of the journey towards a healthier lifestyle, the Bupa Great North Run is the ultimate mass participation running experience!

 Full race history